ether/etherpad-lite/doc/docker.md

 Some plugins will need personalized settings.
 Just refer to the previous section, and include them in your custom `settings.json.docker`.

+### Rebuilding including export functionality for DOC/PDF/ODT
+If you want to be able to export your pads to DOC/PDF/ODT files, you can set the INSTALL_ABIWORD build variable to any value other than "0".

+Also, you will need to configure the path to the abiword executable (`/usr/bin/abiword`) via editing `<BASEDIR>/settings.json.docker` or via setting the environment variable `ABIWORD` to `/usr/bin/abiword`.

 ### Examples

 Build a Docker image from the currently checked-out code: